meduryllc/reach-blog-tutorial/tut-5/README.md

 Line 129 defines the `help` method to display the terminology and process of utilizing this application

-Finally, lines 133 renders appropriate views from `DeployerViews`.
+Finally, line 133 renders appropriate views from `DeployerViews`.

 Similarly, we also define Subscriber as a React component for Bob, also extending User.